 Application fees must be paid in full to be considered for Temporary Admission status.
 Students must provide, at a minimum, proof of eligibility, copy of bachelor's degree transcript, diploma or letter of completion to be initially considered as eligible for Temporary status.
-Not applicable for DNP, Ed.S., M.Acc, MBA, MPA, or MSN students.
+Not applicable for Licensure programs, Ph.D., DNP, Ed.S., M.Acc, MA.Eco., MBA, MPA, or MSN students.